Celebrating the Legacy of Jerry Fodor, a Pioneering Rutgers Philosopher

 Click here to read the entire news article on the Rutgers Today website.

 In Memoriam: Jerry Fodor (1935-2017)

 It is with great sadness that we report the passing of Jerry Fodor.
 The world’s leading philosopher of mind, Jerry was at the forefront of the cognitive revolution, and a founder of the Rutgers Cognitive Science Center (RuCCS).
-RuCCS will have an event in Spring 18, and an event in Fall 18 in honor of his memory.
+RuCCS had an event in Spring 18 in honor of his memory.